 Clinical psychologists are also very detail oriented.
 Medical records are very important.
 Mental health records are just as important.
 Clinical psychologists must keep very detailed client records.
 These records include information about the assessment, diagnosis, treatment, and goals of the treatment in relation to the client.
 The records help the psychologist and client review their progress in order to measure the success of treatment.
 Records are also helpful for third party insurance.
 Many times, insurance companies only allow so many visits per year.

 Becoming a clinical psychologist offers many personal rewards.
 It also offers a chance at self-employment.
-However, it can often be difficult to deal with insurance companies.
+It can often be difficult to deal with insurance companies.
 Burn out is also a factor of this demanding position.
 Many would argue that although it is a demanding field, it is also the most rewarding way to spend their working life.

 Clinical Psychologist Work Environment